Dynamic Landau-Lifshitz-Bloch-Slonczewski equations for spintronics: Dynamic Landau-Lifshitz-Bloch-Slonczewski equations

 \section{Dynamic Landau-Lifshitz-Bloch-Slonczewski equations}

-The dLLBS equations are built upon the stochastic Landau-Lifshitz-Gilbert (sLLG) equation for a single spin, extending it to account for thermal effects and spin-transfer torques in a consistent manner, by following statistical protocol.
+The dLLBS equations are built upon the stochastic Landau-Lifshitz-Gilbert (sLLG) equation for a single spin, extending it to account for thermal effects and spin-transfer torques consistently, by following statistical protocol.
 For a normalized magnetization vector $\bm{s}$, the sLLG equation reads